25 Best Feminist Board Books for Babies and Toddlers

 We need more than “it’s okay to say ‘feminist.'”

-Instead, we need books that empower readers to be brave and to disrupt any systems standing in the way of equity.
+Instead, we need books that empower readers to be brave and to disrupt systems standing in the way of equity.

 What is feminism?